-Monitoring Kafka cluster performance is crucial for diagnosing system issues and preventing future problems.
+Monitoring Kafka cluster performance is crucial for diagnosing system issues, and Elasticsearch and Kibana are ideal tools for this kind of monitoring.

 Additionally, monitoring dispels any doubt in your users’ minds that all messages are being properly processed.
 Remember, if you lose a user’s data, it can be extremely difficult to regain trust.

 Dattell’s engineers are experts in Kafka cluster design, implementation, and support.
-In this post we will cover key points of consideration when developing a Kafka monitoring tool.
+In this post we will cover key points of consideration when developing a Kafka monitoring tool using Elasticsearch and Kibana.

 We recommend using Elasticsearch for Kafka monitoring for four reasons: